joechan3/Weather/README.md

 # Weather and Corgi

-Weather and Corgi displays the local current weather and a matching background picture featuring a Corgi dog.
+Weather and Corgi displays the local current weather with a matching background picture featuring a Corgi dog.
 [https://joechan3.github.io/Weather](https://joechan3.github.io/Weather)

 ## Built With